-Narrator: As you may be finding out, learning from home has its own challenges.
+Narrator: Parents, by now, you know the drill: Learning from home has plenty of challenges.
 Ahhh, yes.
 That slow internet connection.

 “I got it!
 I got it!
 I figured out those dance moves!
 What are you doing right now?
 Nothing?
 Good.
 Watch!
 I’ll show you!”